andersen-lab/Freyja/docs/src/wiki/freyja-measles.rst

 8. Remove primers from the reads.
 The following command will remove reads with mean quality score `-q` less than 15 with sliding window `-s` size of 4 and minimum read length of 50 (after trimming). `-e` will make sure reads without primers are kept in the output.
-Please note that ivar trim does not trim the sequencing adapters and users need to make sure to do it as a pre-processing step on the reads fastq files.

 .. code::